alexandertrefz/essence/packages/website/optimisations.md

 The State a walk threads is elided the same way and under the same fence, but it is the Rewriter's decision about what reached it rather than part of this pass — `unboxed-loop-state`, under Emitted shapes below.
+A State that is a LIST is a third decision, taken by a pass of its own: `build-lists-in-place`, next.
+The three are independent — a counted walk may hand its body the raw counter and build its List in place at once, because they are three different Parameters.

 **A `Step` is read where it is built.** The general loop and `reduce`'s early-stopping entry both decide by a tag the body has just written — `#Done(x)`